Data Quality Metric Library

 Consequence of Poor Quality Data

-Data used to support decision-making processes is potentially inaccurate.
-The data summarised into the treatment length table will not reflect the network dimensions.
+Potentially inaccurate data could be used to support decision-making processes, and the data summarised into the treatment length table will not reflect the network dimensions.

-Incorrect reporting of renewal quantity and achieved life feeding ONRC Cost Efficiency 2 & 3 Performance Measures.
+This could also result in incorrect reporting of renewal quantity and achieved life which feed into the ONRC AND ONF Cost Efficiency Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric